Germany–Vietnam relations: Economic relations

 Vietnam is in the process of ratifying a free trade agreement with the European Union which includes Germany as Europe's largest economy.
 In 2016, bilateral trade was worth US$10.3 billion.
+By 2023, total trade had grown to €17.2 billion with a €10.1 billion trade balance in Vietnam's favour.

 Education cooperation

 The Vietnamese-German University was opened in Ho Chi Minh City in September 2008.